Moving from checks to digital payments is more than smart, it’s essential.

 Malicious attacks are not the only cause of payment complications.
 In fact, inadvertent mishaps — for example, misplacing the decimal point on a check — can have severe consequences.
 Digital payments are less vulnerable to human error than manual processes.
 And while the human component is irreplaceable for many other touchpoints along the customer journey, digitizing payments ensures the necessary precision for accurate disbursement and record-keeping.

-Our largest clients report saving more than $1,000,000 every year with VPay.
+Our largest clients report saving more than $1,000,000 every year with Optum Financial.
 We’re ready to help you do the same.

-Let us show you how we can configure the ideal total payment solution for your organization.
+Let us show you how we can configure the ideal payment solution for your organization.